-The compile method also accepts the optional boolean argument error_on_warning.
+The compile method also accepts the optional boolean argument error\on\warning.
 This arguments tells YARA to raise an exception when a warning is issued during compilation.
 Such warnings are typically issued when your rules contains some construct that could be slowing down the scanning.
-The default value for the error_on_warning argument is False.
+The default value for the error\on\warning argument is False.

-In all cases compile returns an instance of the class yara.Rules Rules.
-This class have a save method that can be used to save the compiled rules to a file:
+In all cases compile returns an instance of the class yara.
+Rules Rules.
+This class has a save method that can be used to save the compiled rules to a file: